 This post contains compensated links.

-Toddler Camping Gear
+20 Items of Essential Toddler Camping Gear

 Snacking is a big part of your toddler’s everyday routine.
 Your toddler camping gear is basically incomplete without a reliable stock of snackables that your child can feast on at any time of the day.
 I swear that our toddler didn’t let go of his snack cup for a full year!

-Collapsible boxes, stackable jars for mini bites, and tiny little Bento boxes with the simplest toddler travel snacks are your ultimate saving grace.
+Filling collapsible boxes, stackable jars for mini bites, and tiny little Bento boxes with the simplest toddler travel snacks are your ultimate saving grace.

 The truth is, feeding your kids can be messy.
 Especially when on vacation, clean-up is the last thing you want to have to worry about.
 Here’s where the good ol’ bib comes in.

-Activities and Toys
+5. Activities and Toys

 Carry your toddlers around in a comfortable seat of their own as you and your partner explore the great outdoors.
-These hiking carriers offer a protective cover from sun and rain and often have extra storage to pack hiking gear in.
+These hiking carriers offer a protective cover from sun and rain and often have extra storage to pack your toddler hiking gear in.
 Some even have pillows for them to rest their heads and come with a water storage bladder for you (and them) to sip on to stay hydrated.

-Toddler Camping Chair
+7. Toddler Camping Chairs

 Portable camping chairs for toddlers are super-effective at making up for the absence of high chairs.

-Toddler Camping Bed
+8. Toddler Camping Bed

-Hiking Shoes / Toddler Hiking Gear
+11. Hiking Shoes / Toddler Hiking Gear

 Who says that hiking is only for grown-ups?

 With these hiking with toddler tips, set out on your own mini-exploration with your toddler and let them discover nature in all its glory.

-Even if you plan on having your carrier on you, it’s only natural that your toddler will want to step out and walk around on their own at some point.
+Even if you plan on having your hiking backpack carrier on you, it’s only natural that your toddler will want to step out and walk around on their own at some point.
 That’s why it makes sense to get them their first pair of hiking shoes if you are planning to take your toddler on some trails with you.

 Picking out hiking backpacks for your soon-to-be big boys and girls is not a bad idea as well.
 It’s a great way to encourage taking responsibility and give them a sense of purpose while at it.